Italian Motorcycle Brands

 Moto Morini Logo

-The company’s logo is a sign of several elements arranged one above the other.
+The company’s logo signifies several elements arranged one above the other.
 The first is the brand name “Motomorini,” rendered in Balgin Black Expanded color by Studio Sun.
 Below the name is an imperial heraldic eagle in the color of wilted leaves, contrasting with red elements.
 Above the eagle is the letter “M.” The letters are superimposed on each other.
-Under the sign, there is an inscription in small print – ITALIA DAL 1937.
+Under the sign, there is a small print inscription: ITALIA DAL 1937.

 Malanca